hansli112/Video-Streaming/README.md

 				- Step
 					- Flask provides native support for streaming responses by using generator functions.
 					- The generator is a special function that can be interrupted and restored.
+					- Video streaming can generate large data tables without having to put the entire table in memory

 - Functions(about Network)